 Willard was a New England puritan.

-Edwards, John – ‘A Treatise upon the Lord’s Prayer’, in Theologia Reformata, or the Body and Substance of the Christian Religion, comprised in distinct discourses or treatises upon The Apostles’ Creed, The Lord’s Prayer and the Ten Commandments, vol. 2 d.
-1716
+Edwards, John – ‘A Treatise upon the Lord’s Prayer’ in Theologia Reformata, or the Body & Substance of the Christian Religion, comprised in distinct discourses or treatises upon The Apostles’ Creed, The Lord’s Prayer & the Ten Commandments (d.
+1716), vol. 2, pp. 105-272

 John Edwards (1637–1716) was a reformed Anglican, the son of Thomas Edwards, who wrote the famed book ‘Gangraena’ in the 1640’s.

-Vanderkemp, John – ‘The Address of Prayer’ 1718 104 pp., being from his The Christian Entirely the Property of Christ in Life and Death; exhibited in fifty-three sermons on the Heidelberg Catechism, vol. 2, pp. 413-517
+Vanderkemp, John – ‘The Address of Prayer’ in The Christian Entirely the Property of Christ in Life & Death; Exhibited in Fifty-Three Sermons on the Heidelberg Catechism (1718), vol. 2, pp. 413-517

 Boston was a minister in the Church of Scotland.